pgg1610/folio_website/_posts/2023-04-02-what-is-ai-good-for.md

 AI plays a crucial role in my writing and planning:
 1. **Identifying Flow Gaps**: AI helps pinpoint inconsistencies or gaps in reports, ensuring coherence.
 2. **Brainstorming and Ideation**: AI outlines steps and suggests methodologies, overcoming writer's or coder's block.
+3. **ELI5**: Explain like I'm 5, Help me understand complex ideas from articles and manuscripts, also refine my own thinking making it more clear and concise by asking LLMs.

 ### Tools I Rely On